Global existence for coupled systems of nonlinear wave and Klein-Gordon equations in three space dimensions: Acknowledgments

-The author is grateful to Prof.~Masahito Ohta and Prof.~Hideaki Sunagawa for giving the author valuable informations on the previous works in the related field.
-The author would also like to thank Prof.~Hideo Kubo for fruitful conversations. {
+The author is grateful to Professors Masahito Ohta and Hideaki Sunagawa for giving the author valuable informations on the previous works in the related field.
+The author would also like to thank Professor Hideo Kubo for fruitful conversations.
+This research is partially supported by Grant-in-Aid for Scientific Research (C) (No.~20540211), Japan Society for the Promotion of Science. {

 \begin{flushleft} {\sc Department of Mathematics, Wakayama University\\ 930 Sakaedani, Wakayama 640-8510, Japan} \\ e-mail: katayama@center.wakayama-u.ac.jp \end{flushleft} }